Oscar Munoz (executive): Career

 Munoz began his career holding various financial positions at PepsiCo, afterwards becoming a regional vice president of finance and administration for The Coca-Cola Company.

-Munoz was CFO for US West beginning in 1999.
+Munoz was chief financial officer for US West beginning in 1999.
 When the company merged with Qwest in 2000, he was vice president of finance for the combined company until 2001.
 From 2001 to 2003, he was the chief financial officer and vice president of consumer services at AT&T.

 He joined the CSX Corporation in 2003 as chief financial officer and chief of strategy.
 In 2012, he was promoted to chief operating officer of CSX, a role which he held until 2015, when he was named president of the company.
 During his tenure as chief operating officer, Munoz was responsible for keeping trains running on time.
 In mid-2015, Munoz was appointed as the next CEO of CSX, officially slated to start in the position at the end of the year, before leaving the company in September 2015 to become CEO of United Airlines.

 Munoz was named CEO of United Airlines on September 8, 2015, succeeding Jeff Smisek.
-At the time of this appointment, Munoz had been a member of the board of directors of United's parent company, United Continental Holdings (UCH), since its formation in 2004.
+At the time of this appointment, Munoz had been a member of the board of directors of United's parent company, United Continental Holdings, since its formation in 2004.

-After becoming CEO of United Airlines, Munoz embarked on a "listening tour" of the company, meeting with disgruntled employees around the United States and discussing their concerns.
+After becoming CEO of United, Munoz embarked on a "listening tour" of the company, meeting with disgruntled employees around the United States and discussing their concerns.
 While this phase was intended to last for the first 90 days of the job, Munoz was hospitalized after having a heart attack in October 2015, 38 days into the job.

 In 2015, five years after the merger of Continental and United, staff remained on separate labor contracts and were only allowed to fly on the routes and planes for the company where they were employed before the merger, causing contentions between management and labor.
 Under Munoz's tenure, five-year contracts for flight attendants were approved within four months, after years of negotiations.
 By the end of 2016, all union labor contracts were renegotiated.
 Although pilots were unable to reach a joint labor agreement in 2012, United agreed to a two-year contract extension with the pilots' union in 2016, under Munoz, allowing pilots to retain some of the pay and benefits that were cut after the September 11 attacks.
 On August 29, 2016, Munoz hired Scott Kirby, then-president of American Airlines, to fill the same role at United.

 In 2015, Munoz was one of two Hispanic CEOs in the top 100 of the Fortune 500 list.
 Munoz has been named among the "100 Most Influential Hispanics" by Hispanic Business magazine.
 In March 2017, Munoz was named "Communicator of the Year for 2017" by PRWeek.